mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

             ens = db.read_ensemble_data(cursoe)

     :py:meth:`read_ensemble_data_group <mspasspy.db.database.Database.read_ensemble_data_group>`
-    is an optimized version of :code:`save_ensemble_data`.
+    is an optimized version of :code:`read_ensemble_data`.
 It groups the files firstly to avoid duplicate open for the same file.
-Open and close the file only when the dir or dfile change.
-    When multiple objects store in the same file, this function will group the files first and collect their foffs in that file.
-Then open the file once, and sequentially read the data according to the foffs.
+For each unique file it finds in the list of documents loaded via the cursor, it opens the file, reads and constructs each ensemble member using the :code:`foff` attribute it requires for each documents, and closes file when finished with that group.
     This function only supports reading from binary files.

 3. A workflow that needs to read and process a large data sets in a parallel environment should use the parallel equivalent of :code:`read_data` and :code:`read_ensemble_data` called :py:meth:`read_distributed_data <mspasspy.db.database.Database.read_distributed_data>`.
     MsPASS supports two parallel frameworks called
     SPARK and DASK.
 Both abstract the concept of the parallel data set in a container they call an RDD and Bag respectively.
 Both are best thought of as a handle to the entire data set that can be passed between processing functions.
 The :code:`read_distributed_data` method is critical to improve performance of a parallel workflow.
-The use of storage in MongoDB's gridfs in combination with SPARK or DASK are known to help reduce io bottlenecks in a parallel environment.
-SPARK and DASK have internal mechanisms to schedule IO to optimize throughput, particularly with reads made through the gridfs mechanism we use as the default data storage.  :code:`read_distributed_data` provides the mechanism to accomplish that.
+Always use this function as the read step in a parallel workflow.

     :code:`read_distributed_data` has a very different call structure than the other seismic data readers.
 It is not a method of Database, but a